Notes on migrating a Bluesky account

 Even if I delete the stale inactive account and try the automation process again, I run into the same timeout problem as above.

-[!note] How to delete a stale account In my case I deleted the stale account directly on my PDS server with this command:
+In my case, I deleted the stale account directly on my PDS server with this command:

 pdsadmin account delete did:plc:3zxgigfubnv4f47ftmqdsbal

 The did:plc DID must be the real DID.
-This is safe, since this is only a stale, inactive copy of my real account, which still resided on the mushroom PDS at this point.
+This is safe since this is only a stale, inactive copy of my real account, which still resided on the mushroom PDS at this point.

 So I have to use the manual migration process, which is a little more involved.
-First make sure that any stale account is removed, see above.
+First, make sure that any stale account is removed (see above).
 Also make sure you are logged into the mushroom account with goat.

 $ goat pds describe https://altq.net